 The Colonial System Lives On

 One has to remember that almost all institutions of independent India, from the civil services to the police and the Indian Railways are direct descendants of the British bureaucracy and hence their organisations continue carrying at their core the colonial values they originally inherited, which was to preserve, protect and further the Raj.
 An integral part of this was to elevate its personnel to demigod status to ensure complete separation and subservience from the “natives”.
 This is where what we lovingly call “VIP Culture” today comes from, which is visible in all its glory in the Indian Railways with the heavy status accorded to the top brass.
 The Chairman, RB is a cabinet rank, while board members are treated the same way with all kinds of VIP privileges accorded to them.
 GMs and AGMs etc are no less.
 Forget mixing with common people, they travel in their own plush saloon coaches, to make way for which all trains of the miserable fare-paying peasants are pulled aside and made to wait.
-They live in great opulence with all kinds of servants (railway staff) at their beck and call, just like how erstwhile officers of the Raj used to live.
+They live in great opulence with all kinds of servants (railway staff) at their beck and call, just like how erstwhile officers of the Raj used to.
 The organisation of the railways spends more effort in trying to make the lives of their few hundreds of officers comfortable than to make those of their passengers.
-This is still among of the worst kinds of a colonial hangover a democratic country can have.
+This is still among of the worst kinds of a colonial hangover a democratic country can possibly have.